-The Currency design system uses a grid system as a framework for Nerds to design and build a more consistent user experience.
+Currency uses a grid system as a high-level model for Nerds to design a more consistent user experience across NerdWallet.

-The Currency Grid is responsive to support different mobile web and desktop sized layouts.
+The Currency Grid requirements include being responsive to support different mobile web and desktop layouts.
 There is a single breakpoint at 768px, above which is referred to as "desktop" or "wide", and below is referred to "mobile" or "not wide".

 The fixed spaces between the columns are called gutters.